-Part I of Schedule R is used every year to determine the taxpayer's basis in each special partnership.
-Part II of this schedule is used in those taxable years in which the taxpayer claims its distributable share on the special partnership's losses in the current year, as well as those losses carried over from previous years.
-Also, Part II provides for the reduction of the carryover losses by the distributable share on income and profits attributable to the partner during the year.
+Part I of Schedule R is used every year to determine the taxpayer's basis in each partnership or special partnership.
+Part II of this schedule is used to determine the net income or loss of the partner's share in one or more partnerships and special partnerships, including those losses carried over from previous years.
+Part II provides for the losses to be reduced by the distributable share of income and profits attributable to the partner during the year between the different partnerships and special partnerships.

-You must complete this schedule annually, whether the Special Partnership has derived gains (or losses) or not.
+You must complete this schedule annually, whether the partnership or special partnership has derived or not gains or losses.

-PART I - ADJUSTED BASIS DETERMINATION OF A PARTNER IN ONE OR MORE SPECIAL PARTNERSHIPS
+PARTI-ADJUSTED BASIS DETERMINATION OF A PARTNER IN ONE OR MORE PARTNERSHIPS OR SPECIAL PARTNERSHIPS

-Line 1 - Enter the amount from Part I, line 4 of previous year Schedule R.
+Line 1 - Enter the amount from Part I, line 4 of previous year Schedule R Corporation.

-The basis of a partner's share from a Special Partnership will be the amount of cash, or the adjusted basis of any property that is not considered cash, contributed to said partnership.
+The basis of a partner's interest from a partnership or special partnership will be the amount of cash, or the adjusted basis of any property that is not considered cash, contributed to said partnership.

-This basis will be adjusted by entries or transactions made during the current taxable year and others included on the previous year income tax return.
+This basis will be adjusted by the following items or transactions made during the taxable year that the determination is made and others included on the previous year income tax return: